 Certain visitors may be entitled to free public health services.
-In particular, people from other European Union (EU) or European Economic Area (EEA) member states or Switzerland who are visiting Ireland temporarily (for example, on holiday or on business) are entitled to free emergency health services.
-You should bring your European Health Insurance Card with you when you are travelling to Ireland (or if you are from the UK you can bring evidence of UK residence).
+In particular, people from other European Union (EU) or European Economic Area (EEA) member states or Switzerland who are visiting Ireland temporarily (for example, on holiday or on business) are entitled to medical care if they become ill or have an accident.

 Ireland and Australia have a reciprocal health agreement.
 This means that Australian visitors to Ireland are entitled to receive emergency public hospital treatment subject to the normal charges for non-medical card holders in Ireland.
-They are also entitled to assistance towards the cost of prescribed drugs and medicines on the same basis as those normally resident in Ireland.
+They are also entitled to assistance towards the cost of prescribed drugs and medicines on the same basis as people normally resident in Ireland.

-Other people who come to live, work or study in Ireland for a longer period or who retire to Ireland are likely to be regarded as living here (ordinarily resident is the legal term) and to come under the rules as described in Entitlement to Public Health Services and medical cards.
+People who come to live, work or study in Ireland for a longer period or who retire to Ireland are likely to be regarded as living here (ordinarily resident is the legal term) and to come under the rules as described in Entitlement to health services and medical cards.

 Your entitlement to health services is mainly based on residency and means, rather than on your payment of tax or Pay Related Social Insurance (PRSI).
-Broadly speaking, if you are living here and intend to continue to live here for at least a year, you will be considered to be ordinarily resident.
-This applies regardless of your nationality and anyone who is accepted by the Health Service Executive (HSE) as being ordinarily resident in Ireland is entitled to limited eligibility for health services or to full eligibility and a medical card.
-There are, however, some exceptions to this and these are described below.
+There are, however, some exceptions and these are described below.

 Your nationality, in itself, does not determine your entitlement but there are specific rules covering EU/EEA nationals and Swiss nationals.